zarf-dev/proposals/0032-support-ipv6/README.md

 - Announce deprecation and support policy.
 - Wait at least two versions before fully removing it.
 -->

+Alpha: The `--registry-proxy` flag is introduced and E2E tested.
+It uses mTLS between the proxy and the registry.
+The proxy daemonset handles new nodes introduced to the cluster automatically.
+Beta: Maintainers have validated that this is a solution Zarf should support long term.
+A path is introduced for users to sign certificates with their own CA.
+Stable: The feature hsa been validated and users are happy with CLI experience.
+The Zarf documentation provides information on how common distros can be configured to allow hostPort or hostNetwork.

 ### Upgrade / Downgrade Strategy